swimmingbrain/homepage/README.md

 My digital playground! 🌐✨ This repository is the heart of my online universe, where circuits meet creativity.
 Explore, enjoy, and let's connect the dots of innovation together!

-# 🌟 [Your Name] - Electrical Engineering & Business Informatics Student
+# 🌟 Braian Plaku - Electrical Engineering & Business Informatics Student

 ![Profile Picture](profile-picture-url)